-The Corporation completed two transformational acquisitions in Canada during 2018: the Suffield assets in January 2018 and the acquisition of BlackPearl (including the interests in Onion Lake, Blackrod and Mooney in Canada) in December 2018.
-See the Corporation's 2018 AIF, filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for further information.
+The Corporation completed two transformational acquisitions in Canada during 2018: the Suffield assets in January 2018 and the acquisition of BlackPearl in December 2018.
+During 2019, the Corporation fully integrated these assets and operations into the Group.
+See the Corporation's 2019 AIF, filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for further information.

-Safety
+Safety and Environment